entigolabs/entigo-infralib-agent/README.md

 ### Using with Oracle Cloud

 The agent resolves Oracle credentials the same way as the `oci` CLI.
 For local use, create an API key config with `oci setup config`, which writes `~/.oci/config` and a private key PEM.
-Mount `~/.oci` at the same path inside the container and point `OCI_CONFIG_FILE` at it — the agent then uses the config as-is, with no edits.
+Mount `~/.oci` at the same path inside the container and point `--oci-config-file`/`OCI_CONFIG_FILE` at it — the agent then uses the config as-is, with no edits.

 ```shell
 #!/bin/bash